Religion in Albania: Beliefs and rituals data

+Interfaith marriages

+Interfaith marriages between Muslims and Christians are common and seen as "unremarkable" in Albania.
+During the communist period, it is known that during 1950–1968 the rates of mixed background marriages ranged from 1.6% in Shkodër, 4.3% in Gjirokastër, to 15.5% among textile workers in Tiranë.
+In the district of Shkodër they reached 5% in 1980.
+The December 2024 KAS survey found that 79% of respondents had no problem with a family member (including themselves) marrying or cohabiting with someone from a family of a different religious background; such marriages and partnerships represented 21.5% of all unions in their survey.
+A 2024 national survey by the Institute for Democracy and Mediation reported that 59.9% would certainly support a family member marrying someone of another religion, 19.6% would accept it but not encourage it, 5.1% would object if the spouse is a practicing believer, and 4.5% would object in any case (7.4% were unsure; 3.5% refused to answer).

 Places of worship

-According to 2008 statistics from the religious communities in Albania, there are 1119 churches and 638 mosques in the country.
-The Roman Catholic mission declared 694 Catholic churches.
+According to 2008 statistics from the religious communities in Albania, there are 1,119 churches and 638 mosques in the country.
+The Catholic mission declared 694 Catholic churches.
 The Christian Orthodox community, 425 Orthodox churches.
 The Muslim community, 568 mosques, and 70 Bektashi tekkes.

 Freedom of religion

 The Constitution extends freedom of religion to all citizens and the government generally respects this right in practice.
-The Albanian Constitution declares no official religion and provides for equality of all religions; however, the predominant religious communities (Bektashi, Sunni Muslim, Orthodox and Roman Catholic) enjoy a greater degree of official recognition (e.g. national holidays) and social status based on their historical presence in the country.
+The Albanian Constitution declares no official religion and provides for equality of all religions; however, the predominant religious communities (Bektashi, Sunni Muslim, Catholic and Orthodox) enjoy a greater degree of official recognition (e.g. national holidays) and social status based on their historical presence in the country.
 All registered religious groups have the right to hold bank accounts and to own property and buildings.
 Religious freedoms have in large part been secured by the generally amicable relationship among religions.
-The Ministry of Education has the right to approve the curricula of religious schools to ensure their compliance with national education standards while the State Committee on Cults oversees implementation.
-There are also 68 vocational training centers administered by religious communities.
+The Ministry of Education has the right to approve the nonreligious curricula of religious schools to ensure their compliance with national education standards.
+There are also 113 educational institutions managed by religious communities.

 Government policy and practice contributed to the generally free exercise of religion.
 The government is secular and the Ministry of Education asserts that public schools in the country are secular and that the law prohibits ideological and religious indoctrination.
-Religion is not taught in public schools.
+Religious history and comparative religion may be taught in the context of humanities instruction in public schools, while private schools are allowed to teach religious instruction.